PurpleSpy/ImageColorChannelSplitter/README.md

 -T Grabs the saturation of image

--e Makes a grayscale version of the image

 -o For web or clipboard images, only downloads original image and nothing more

 -f Instead of making a zipfile of all the channel images, copies them to the directory of original image instead

+-h or -? or /h or /? shows this help page

+[image filters]

+-e Makes a grayscale version of the image

 -L Takes a grayscale version the image and then applies a color filter to color the image, takes color aa a hexcode as argument